All Products

 Yes

-Enter the AccessKey of your account.
-For more information about how to obtain an AccessKey pair, see Create an AccessKey pair.
+Enter the AccessKey pair for your account.
+To obtain an AccessKey pair, see Create an AccessKey pair.

-On the Create Stack page of the Resource Orchestration Service console, select the confirmation under Security Confirmation, and then click Create.
+On the Create Stack page in the Resource Orchestration Service (ROS) console, select the confirmation checkbox under Security Confirmation, and then click Create.

 1.png

-After the creation is complete, copy the created AccessKey from Outputs.
+After the stack is created, copy the created AccessKey pair from the Outputs tab.

 image